Bibliome/alvisnlp/docs/unused/Pattern-matcher.md

 # Introduction

-[PatternMatcher](http://bibliome.jouy.inra.fr/demo/alvisnlp/api/modules/PatternMatcher) is an AlvisNLP/ML module for searching sequences of annotations.
+[PatternMatcher](http://bibliome.jouy.inra.fr/demo/alvisnlp/api/modules/PatternMatcher) is an AlvisNLP module for searching sequences of annotations.
 It features a language similar to regular expressions to specify annotation sequence queries.
 It is also capable of several actions on matched sequences like adding annotations, removing